aicell-lab/ddls-course/content/course/ddls-2024/_index.md

 - For the journal club, you will have a list of questions (the same every week) which we will answer during the journal club.
 Your participation and answer to these questions will be graded during the journal club.

-In addition, in the final project week / hackathon, course participants will decide on a project to be conducted in pairs (Ms students) or alone (PhD students) and followed by an oral presentation.
+In the final project week/hackathon, course participants will choose a project to be conducted in pairs (Master’s students) or individually (PhD students), followed by an oral presentation.
 The project and presentation will be graded by peers and the examiner.
+Please note that the oral presentation is only required for Master’s students; PhD students are exempt from this requirement.

 You can sign up partially or for the whole course.
 Each module is worth a certain number of ECTS credits, and you can choose to participate in the modules that interest you most.
 However, to obtain a certification for participation, you must complete all modules.